USGS - NBC Bay Area - ExBulletin

 USGS – NBC Bay Area

-An initial earthquake of magnitude 2.5 struck Thursday morning south of Gilroy, according to the US Geological Survey.
+An initial earthquake of magnitude 2.6 struck Saturday evening near San Leandro, according to the US Geological Survey.

-The US Geological Survey said the small quake, whose epicenter was about 8 miles southwest of Gilroy, struck at 10:34 a.m.
+The US Geological Survey said the quake, with an epicenter about two miles north of San Leandro, occurred around 6:08 p.m.

 No other information was immediately available.